anisul-Islam/relational-database-sql/README.md

 - Data: unorganized & meaningless facts are known as data. example - anis, 101, 3.45, name, gpa, roll
 - Information: organized, process & meaningful facts are known as Information.

-- Database: Collection of related Data table or files.
+- Database: An organized collection of related Data table or files for accessign and manipulating Data.
 Example: college db can have student, teacher table etc.

+- Database Management System (DBMS) : Databases are managed by Database Management Systems (DBMS), which allow users to create, read, update, and delete data efficiently.

+- SQL: Structured Query Language for making and processing requests to Database.

 ### Advantages & Disadvantages of Database